ggonnella/gfapy/doc/tutorial/gfa.rst

 The GFA1 specification does not handle the question of the namespace of identifiers explicitely.
-However, gfapy assumes and enforces a single namespace for segment, path names and the values of the id custom tags of L and C lines.
+However, gfapy assumes and enforces a single namespace for segment, path names and the values of the ID tags of L and C lines.
 The content of this namespace can be found using :attr:`~gfapy.lines.collections.Collections.names` property.
-The identifiers of single line types can be retrieved using the properties :attr:`~gfapy.lines.collections.Collections.segment_names`, :attr:`~gfapy.lines.collections.Collections.edge_names` (id tags of of links and containments) and :attr:`~gfapy.lines.collections.Collections.path_names`.
+The identifiers of single line types can be retrieved using the properties :attr:`~gfapy.lines.collections.Collections.segment_names`, :attr:`~gfapy.lines.collections.Collections.edge_names` (ID tags of of links and containments) and :attr:`~gfapy.lines.collections.Collections.path_names`.
 For GFA1, the properties :attr:`~gfapy.lines.collections.Collections.gap_names`,